apachot/Atlas-Productive-Synergies/README.md

 Open data, associated with Artificial Intelligence offers new perspectives for building a twin of the French productive system bringing together both macro-economic data and real observations on companies.
 This offers a powerful tool to identify industrial know-how and Global Value Chains (GVC).

-The **Atlas of Productive Synergies** (<https://atlas.productive-synergies.com/>) is our experimental platform to develop and evaluate our research on industrial resilience.
+The **Atlas of Productive Synergies** (<https://atlas.productive-synergies.com/>) is our experimental platform to develop and evaluate our research on industrial resilience ([Video presentation](https://www.youtube.com/watch?v=UmKzEqd6fa0 "Video presentation")).

 You will find in this project several use cases:
 * identify alternative local suppliers to replace imports ;
 * propose new diversification opportunities for companies;
 * Assess the level of resilience of each company;
 * to take into account the HR dimension in order to pilot training offers and to recommend the most appropriate territory in which to relocate a company.

 ### Screenshots : #
 ![Product Space](https://github.com/apachot/Atlas-Productive-Synergies/blob/main/screenshots/Product_space_CF_atlas.png?raw=true "Product Space")